ApexRMS/prioritizr/docs/climate_refugia_prioritization_tutorial.md

     <br><br>
     iii. <i>Planning units vs. Features</i> - a data table of the species presence, and lake property features associated with each lake.
     <br><br>
-    iv. <i>Cost column</i> - <!--is this simply an empty column in which the cost is input in the results?-->
+    iv. <i>Cost column</i> - a column in which the cost is input <!--not sure if this makes sense - is this simply an empty column in which the cost is input in the results?-->
   </div>
 </div>